DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 If you try to press `^C` now, the process will just print the message and keep running.

-> If you press `^C` and a process doesn't die, that means that it has registered a signal handler.
+> If you press `^C` and a process does not die, it means that it has registered a signal handler.
-> So keep in mind that `^C` doesn't actually necessarily kill a process in all cases.
+> So keep in mind that `^C` does not actually necessarily kill a process in all cases.

-You can also sending a SIGINT by executing `kill -SIGINT $PID`.
+You can also send a SIGINT by executing `kill -SIGINT $PID`.

 The **SIGTERM** (signal terminate) "politely" tells a process to die for good.
 This signal can be caught and ignored by the process (hence the "polite").